Rev. Mark Francis, CSV, Elected

 Fr.
 Francis was moved to seek the presidency of CTU because, he noted, “I am convinced of the importance of CTU’s mission and contribution to the Church in the United States and in the world.
 In many ways, having been a student at CTU and having been on the faculty, I have developed a very singular affection and respect for the school.”
 In accepting the presidency, Fr.
 Francis said, “I look forward to contributing to the continuing vitality of this school of ministry whose graduates have touched so many lives around the world.”

 The Rev. Kurt Hartrich, O.F.M., chair of the CTU Board of Trustees said, “I’m very excited that Fr.
 Francis has accepted the presidency of CTU.
 He will be a dynamic leader, and has a background that will help to lead the school into the next phase of our development.”
 Current president, Fr.
 Senior said, “I have known and respected Fr.
 Mark Francis for many years and am fully confident that he will help lead CTU into a new future.
 I know that CTU is in good hands.”

-About Catholic Theological Union: CTU is the largest Roman Catholic graduate school of theology and ministry in the United States.
+About Catholic Theological Union: CTU is a Roman Catholic graduate school of theology and ministry.
 Our mission is to prepare effective leaders for the Church, ready to witness to Christ’s good news of justice, love, and peace.
-CTU’s 3,500 lay and religious graduates are serving in more than 65 countries worldwide.
+CTU’s 3,500 lay and religious graduates are serving in 60 countries worldwide.